wilsonjoaquim/wilsonjoaquim/README.md

 - 👋 Hi, I’m @wilsonjoaquim
-- 👀 I’m interested in programming JAVA AND ANGULAR
+- 👀 I’m interested in programming JAVA and PYTHON
 - 🌱 I’m currently studying IT for Financial Management degree at ISAF-ACADEMIA BAI (ANGOLA, LUANDA)
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me: wilsonjoaquim2277@gmail.com